ac-tuwien/MHLib.jl/README.md

 - `ALNSs`, type `ALNS`:
     Adaptive large neighborhood search (ALNS).
 It is realized via `LNS` and `ALNSMethodSelector`.
+- `OneMax`:
+    A simple test problem to which the above algorithms are applied in the module tests in `MHLib/test`.

-## Demos
+## MHLibDemos

 For demonstration purposes subdirectory [`MHLibDemos`](MHLibDemos/README.md) provides a package (not officially registered at JuliaHub), with basic implementations for the following classical combinatorial optimization problems, to which some of MHLib's metaheuristics are applied:

-- `OneMax`: basic test problem in which the goal is to set all digits in a binary string to `true`
 - `GraphColoring`: graph coloring problem based on `VectorSolution`
 - `MAXSAT`: maximum satisfiability problem based on `BinaryVectorSolution`
 - `TSP`: traveling salesperson problem based on `PermutationSolution`